Kylie Jenner Accused Of Sending Cosmetics Customers Empty Highlighters

 — emily (@emilyvmusic) March 6, 2017

-But once again, customer service was contacted and stated a replacement is on the way.
+However, once again, customer service was contacted and stated a replacement is on the way.
 At least Kylie has responsive customer care given all the issues her brand has faced!
 Besides broken and missing Kylighters, customers were also reporting an interesting ‘glitch’ on their products as Cosmo reported.

 “But that wasn’t the only Kylighter mishap during the first shipment of orders.
 Some of the boxes also included sketchy labels taped on top of the shade names to hide the words “First Date” underneath.”